Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 "The conditions of this storm are unsurvivable, and I urge southeast Texans to take advantage of these final few hours to evacuate.

-"Your property can be replaced," Mr Abbott said.
+"Your property can be replaced," Abbott said.
 "Your life cannot be replaced."

 President Trump told residents in the path of the storm to "listen to local officials".

-"Hurricane Laura is a very dangerous and rapidly intensifying hurricane," Mr Trump tweeted.
+"Hurricane Laura is a very dangerous and rapidly intensifying hurricane," Trump tweeted.
 "My administration remains fully engaged with state and local emergency managers."

 New Orleans emptied of people